10 Apple Watch Tips and Tricks Everyone Should Know

 - Open the Settings app on your Apple Watch.

-- Here, you can choose to set the time up to 59 minutes ahead.
+- Here, you can choose to set the time up to 59 minutes ahead by turning the Digital Crown.

 - Tap Set when you’re done.